 Donating a vehicle to PVAS is easy.
 If you don't want to go through the hassle of selling your old vehicle yourself and/or if a tax deduction would be easier or more valuable to you than a trade-in or cash payment, it's a step worth considering.

 Your vehicle doesn't have to be in running condition; all vehicles have at least some residual value from parts or scrap.
-All you have to do is contact Kristin Alexander at email@example.com or 304-676-3397 and give her your name, address, and phone number, the make, model, year and VIN number of the vehicle (the VIN number is mounted on the top of the dashboard on the driver's side and can be easily viewed through the windshield); and the vehicle's location.
+All you have to do is complete this form and email to Kristin Alexander at email@example.com, or mail to PVAS, PO Box 578, Shepherdstown, WV 25443.
+In addition to your contact information, the form will require information on the title and any outstanding liens on the vehicle, as well as its make, model, year, condition, mileage, location and VIN number (the VIN is mounted on the top of the dashboard on the driver's side and can be easily viewed through the windshield).
+Please contact Kristin at 304-676-3397 with questions.

 We'll handle everything from there, including making arrangements to have the vehicle picked up.
 There is no cost to you for pickup, even if that involves towing.

-PVAS typically sells donated vehicles through the Winchester Auto Dealers Exchange in Frederick County, VA, which holds auctions every Saturday.
+PVAS typically sells donated vehicles through the Winchester Auto Auction in Frederick County, VA, which holds auctions every Tuesday.
 PVAS receives the net proceeds from the auction sale of your vehicle, after the auction house's fees and towing or transportation costs are deducted.
 You get to deduct the full auction sale price.

 After your vehicle is sold, PVAS will provide you with a letter that documents the sale for tax purposes.
 If the auction sale price is more than $500, you'll need to attach a copy of that letter to your next year's tax return along with a copy of Internal Revenue Service Form 8283 ("Noncash Charitable Contributions").
 For a copy of Form 8283 and its accompanying instructions go to the IRS website and enter "Form 8283" in the search box.